Velocidex/velociraptor-web/content/docs/vql_reference/plugin/_index.md

 invoke actions from within VQL (e.g. send an SMS via an SMS gateway when a VQL event is received).So this is a very powerful plugin.

+When the `tempfile_extension` parameter is provided, the HTTP request body will be written to a tempfile with that extension.
+The name of this tempfile will be emitted as the Content column.

+This plugin will emit rows with the following columns:
+* Url      string: The url we fetched.
+* Content  string: The body content for this chunk
+* Response int: The HTTP response code (200=success)

 ### Example

 The following VQL returns the client's external IP as seen by the